wolfmanjm/kivy-smoothie-host/README.md

 Then skip to the Smoopi install and setup [section below](https://github.com/wolfmanjm/kivy-smoothie-host#smoopi-install-and-setup)

+After running smoopi the first time a default ```~/.kivy/config.ini``` will be created and may need editing as below.

 On an rpi3b+ (and better) it seems the double tap time needs to be increased to be usable..

     # in file ~/.kivy/config.ini